rtswstudio/OpenETLAgent/README.md

 ### OpenETL Agent

 OpenETL is a platform to professionally manage your ETL (Extract, Transform, Load) process.
 The platform consists of an **Agent** as well as a **Portal**.

-Key features include:
+Key features of te Agent includes:

-* Built-in set of common extract plugins (e.g. JDBC, CSV, Microsoft Excel)
+* Built-in set of **extract** plugins to read data from the source system
-* Built-in set of common transform plugins (e.g. Mask Column, Rename Column, Drop Column)
+* Built-in set of **transform** plugins to manipulate the data
-* Built-in set of common format plugins (e.g. JDBC, CSV, JSON)
+* Built-in set of **format** plugins to prepare the data for the destination
-* Built-in set of common load plugins (e.g. JDBC, Disk, Console)
+* Built-in set of **load** plugins to write the data to the destination system
-* Pluggable design (develop your own plugins using a simple API)
+* Pluggable design (develop your own plugins using a simple API if not built in)
 * Light-weight and easy to deploy (just a single JAR file)
 * Pluggable interface for metrics
-* Pluggable interface for exception handling

 ## Overview